Regulatory Reform (Fire Safety) Order 2005

 The Regulatory Reform (Fire Safety) Order 2005 (SI 2005/1541) is a statutory instrument applicable in England and Wales.

+Provisions

-The Order places the responsibility on individuals within an organisation to carry out risk assessments to identify, manage and reduce the risk of fire.
-The Order was made into law on 7 June 2005 and came into force on 1 October 2006.
+The order places the responsibility on individuals within an organisation to carry out risk assessments to identify, manage and reduce the risk of fire.
+The order became law on 7 June 2005 and came into force on 1 October 2006.

+The order compelled councils to conduct fire risk assessments of buildings before and during major refurbishments.

-Guidance for businesses is available in the form of 16 government-published documents, with general guidance, a 5-Step Checklist and 12 documents pertaining specifically to a particular type of business premises.
+Guidance for businesses is available in the form of 16 government-published documents, with general guidance, a five-step checklist and 12 documents pertaining specifically to a particular type of business premises.
 On 5 January 2016, responsibility for fire and rescue policy transferred from the Department for Communities and Local Government to the Home Office, who then became responsible for the guidance.
 The guidance does not normally apply to domestic premises.

-Prior to the Order, under the Fire Precautions Act 1971, all public and commercial buildings, and all non-single-household domestic dwellings (apart from houses in multiple occupation), were required to hold a valid fire safety certificate issued annually after an inspection by the Fire Service.
+Prior to the order, under the Fire Precautions Act 1971, all public and commercial buildings, and all non-single-household domestic dwellings (apart from houses in multiple occupation), were required to hold a valid fire safety certificate issued annually after an inspection by the Fire Service.
 This regime was replaced with assessment by third-party fire-risk assessors contracted by building owners and landlords, with no mandated timeframe for checks, and no mandated professional qualifications.

 In 2013, the Fire Service found that 14% of risk assessments were non-compliant with the law, and in 2018 it was found that 500 out of 800 of the UK's fire risk assessors were not registered with accredited bodies.

+Commencement

+The order took effect in 2006.

+Further developments

+In 2010, the headquarters of the Department of Communities and Local Government was found to be in violation of the order.